Herschel Sims

 Herschel Sims (born September 17, 1991) is an American former football running back who is currently an assistant coach at Houston Christian University.
 He played college football at Oklahoma State, Lamar University and Abilene Christian University.

 High school

 Sims began high school football with the Abilene High School Eagles, who won the 2009 5A State Championship (Texas), against the Katy High School Tigers.
 He began playing for the Oklahoma State Cowboys in the 2011 season.
 Sporting News ranked him as the number 14 best college recruit.
 Rivals.com said that he was the fourth best back in the country.
 In 2010, part of Sims' final high school football season was profiled on the MTV documentary series, World of Jenks.
 He played in the 2011 U.S. Army All-American Bowl.

-The film, Under the Stadium Lights, focuses on the 2009 Abilene High Eagles 2009 season in which Sims is a main character portrayed by Acoryé White.
-The film stars Milo Gibson & Laurence Fishburne as Chad Mitchell & Harold Christian.
-Sims was not active in the film and provided very little support to the actors involved, the film is based on the novel 'Brother's Keeper' by Chad Mitchell & Al Pickett.
+The 2021 film Under the Stadium Lights which focuses on the Abilene High Eagles' 2009 season features Sims as portrayed by Acoryé White.
+Sims was not active in the film and provided very little support to the actors involved.